lyg1597/multi_agent_verification/readme.txt

 The results of the experiments shown in Table 1 and 2 are stochastic and change between runs due to the following reasons:

     1- Since each agent is running independently, the sequence of how different agents request the verification service is non-determinitic.
-This non deterministic can influence the response time for each agent's request.
+This non-determinism can influence the response time for each agent's request.

-    2- The non-determinism in the sequence of verification request can also influence the number of calls to the reachability engine.
+    2- The non-determinism in the order of verification requests can also influence the number of calls to the reachability engine.

     3- The response time is machine specific.
 The machine specifications used for generating the results in the paper are shown at the end of this file.

-However, the vary in results will not influence the observations that we made in the paper.
+However, the variation in the results will not influence the observations about the savings using symmetry and caching that we made in the paper.

 ###########################

-Dependencies: All dependencies for the repeatability package are already installed in the Virtual Machine Ubuntu 20.04
+Dependencies: All dependencies for the repeatability package are already installed on the Virtual Machine Ubuntu 20.04
 ROS Noetic
 Python 3.8 or newer versions